BBVA/kapow/docs/source/tutorial/tutorial05.rst

 **Junior**

-  That is not very useful.
-The output is the same.
+  That does not seem very useful.
+The output is just the same.

 **Senior**

-  It get's better.
-You can add variables to the JSON and ``jq`` will escape them for you.
+  Bear with me, it gets better.
+You can add variables to the ``JSON`` and ``jq`` will escape them for you.

   .. code-block:: console